-I believe marketing to be an admirable profession, reaching out to the consumer or to businesses with messages that, however contrived they may be, minimally deliver some value along the way.
+I believe marketing to be an honorable profession, reaching out to the consumer or to businesses with messages that, however contrived they may be, minimally deliver some value along the way.
 Not so with what I think of as “nefarious marketing” techniques.
 Ones that take advantage of or attempt to change behavior.
 One doesn’t have to look too much further than the marketing of OxyContin to feel angry and let down by some dubious marketers.

 At this time, lawyers representing 500 cities, counties and Native American tribes, are suing the company OxyContin maker Purdue Pharma LP and the Sacklers, the family behind the company, alleging the company and its owners helped fuel the U.S. opioid epidemic.
-Not only is it pretty evident that they are guilty as charged, but according to the records, the Sacklers reaped up to $13 billion from OxyContin maker.
+Not only is it pretty evident that they are guilty as charged, but according to the records, the Sacklers reaped up to $13 billion from the OxyContin maker.

 Of course, the company and family have denied allegations they contributed to the U.S. opioid crisis.
 However, the lawsuits, largely brought by state and local governments, allege Purdue and the Sacklers contributed to a public health crisis that has claimed the lives of nearly 400,000 people since 1999 by aggressively marketing opioids while downplaying their addiction and overdose risks.

 In 1996 Purdue Pharma introduced a new drug – a time-released formulation of oxycodone, an opioid painkiller.
 OyxContin, as the drug was called, was touted as having a low risk of addiction.
 The company anticipated huge sales for this new drug and was determined to back it in significant ways.
 In fact, in 2001 alone, the company spent $200 million in an array of approaches to market and promote OxyContin.
 This huge sum was invested in the types of marketing and sales tactics that played an outsized role in the enormous market success of OxyContin.